nimrossum/pcpp/week02/code-exercises/answers.md

 ### 3

 Reverting the `.get()` to be non-synchronized means that the Java Compiler can no longer establish a happens-before relation and thus it does not know that it needs to store the integer further down in the memory hierarchy, specifically in the main memory.

+### 4

+The volatile keyword tells the Java Compiler that the value of the variable can be changed by other threads.
+This means that the value of the variable is not stored in the CPU cache, but in the main memory, so that other threads can see the changes.

+Removing the locks and marking the variable as volatile will make the program work as expected, however, this does not make the code thread-safe.
+The volatile keyword only ensures that the value is stored in main memory, but it does not ensure that the value is updated atomically.